 You may need emergency care when away from home or outside of the YCCO service area.
 Call 911 or go to any emergency department.
 You do not need preapproval for emergency services.
 Emergency medical services are covered throughout the United States, this includes behavioral health and emergency dental conditions.
-We do not cover services outside the United States, including Canada and Mexico.

 Do not pay for emergency care.
 If you pay the emergency room bill, YCCO is not allowed to pay you back.
-See page 78 for what to do if you get billed.
+See page 80 for what to do if you get billed.